 Hair removal has faced some ups and downs throughout history.
 Beards have had their day, but so has the clean-shaven mug.
 Early men removed hair with tweezers to prevent water from freezing to their face and causing frostbite.
 Later, the Egyptians and Romans both promoted hair removal with sharpened metal blades.
 However, it was mostly restricted to the upper classes as they were able to employ a barber.

 Not much changed significantly for about 2 thousand years.
+Frenchman, Jean-Jacques Perret is often credited with beginning the self-shave revolution when he put a protective wooden guard on a straight razor blade and penned a treatise, "L'Art du Coutelier".
+While Perret's razor was certainly safer, it still left a lot to be desired.
 The next development was in the mid 1700s when Benjamin Huntsman created a straight razor with hollow-ground blades from Sheffield steel.
 These types of razors are still used today.
 By the 1850s, William Henson had designed a hoe-shaped razor that was the forerunner of the current safety razor, but the modern push for clean-shaven, do-it-yourself barbering really took off in the early 1900s with King Camp Gillette.

 Gillette’s invention of a razor with disposable blades exploded onto the scene (with a strong push from the US Army which commissioned his razors and blades for general issue to soldiers.)
 By crafting a razor that could be used at home with cheap disposable blades that eliminated sharpening, Gillette revolutionized men’s grooming.
 As the century progressed, electric razors were developed and the safety razor evolved to plastic fully disposal tools with multiple blades.
 But Gillette’s tool is making a comeback as the advantages of a long-lasting tool with a single blade become apparent.